aiguy110/mj_pdf_reader/README.md

 ## Project status
 I made this mainly for myself, and I am happy with its current state.
 I don't think I will give it a lot of attention.
+The code could be written much more cleanly.

 ## MJ PDF Reader Features
 * Fast & smooth experience.